ModusCreateOrg/ardugo/README.md

 * button-B
 * get-mem address [(i|l|f|d)]

-### Development
+# Development

-#### ToDo
-* Complete the rules for valid moves.
-* Add end-game detection and scoring.
-* Improve the algorithm for computer plays.

-#### Resources
 The release build of the game uses 45% of the flash and 55% of the ram.
 That should be enough resources to implement an engaging algorithm for computer play on the small 9x9 board.

-#### Exit the Shell
+### Exit the Shell
 The shell competes with the bootloader on the Arduino for characters coming in over the serial port and forces a developer to use the brick-reset procedure too often.
 Exiting the shell before uploading a new image eliminates the problem.
 Exiting the shell frees up some of its dynamic ram resources not as much as excluding it from the build.

+### ToDo
+* Complete the rules for valid moves.
+* Add end-game detection and scoring.
+* Improve the algorithm for computer plays.